utoolity/utoolity-trust/README.md

 These documents are maintained and updated by Utoolity.
 They are provided for your information and to keep a historic record.

-If you have any questions or remarks regarding these documents, please contact our support team at support@utoolity.net.
+If you have any questions or remarks regarding these documents, please contact our [support team](mailto:support@utoolity.net).